xanderstevenson/ai-learning-portal/README.md

-# The Cisco Learning Portal – an AI-powered Learning Assistant 🧠
+# The Cisco Learning Portal – an AI-Powered Learning Assistant 🧠

 This is a Streamlit-based AI app that integrates learning content from: